 Truth: we can’t get enough of Tiong Bahru.
-Exuding old-school charm and home to one of the oldest housing estates, time stands still at the quiet streets of this hip heritage neighbourhood.
+Exuding old school charm and home to one of the oldest housing estates, time stands still in the quiet streets of this hip heritage neighbourhood.
 Don’t be mistaken by its quaint demeanour though – you’ll find some of the island’s best cafes, restaurants, stores and pretty street art right here.
 We point you in the right direction with our guide to Tiong Bahru.

 This cosy little tropical-themed bistro ranks high as one of our top spots for quiet afternoon chilling.
 Smaller than its other outlets and with limited seating, its menu is a takeaway one, but can also be enjoyed on site.
 Grab a seat near the leafy feature wall, order a glass of wine and watch the world go by.

 The cupcake craze may be well over but big players like Plain Vanilla ain’t going anywhere.
-One of the OGs on the scene, the secret to its success is its emphasis on quality – only the finest of ingredients like French butter, pure Madagascar Bourbon vanilla and bittersweet Belgian chocolate are used.
+One of the OGs on the scene, the secret to its success is its emphasis on quality – only the finest of ingredients like French butter, pure Madagascar Bourbon vanilla, and bittersweet Belgian chocolate are used.
 No shortcuts, no preservatives.
-Pick from bestsellers like peanut butter fudge, chocolate and strawberry lychee.
+Pick from bestsellers like salted caramel, chocolate hazelnut and strawberry white chocolate.
 We not-so-secretly come here for the fantastic collection of homewares and kitchenalia too.
-Oh, and if you’re in the CBD don’t miss their quaint little shop at Telok Ayer.

 Plain Vanilla, 1D Yong Siak Street, Singapore 168641